docksal/docksal/README.md

 - Full power of Docker Compose to suit any project without artificial syntax limitations
 - Unprecedented ability to automate routine tasks, slashing the time to on-board new team members.

-    Create your [custom automation](https://docs.docksal.io/fin/custom-commands/) in Bash, PHP or Node to spin up your project anywhere where Docksal is with a single command, or automate routine tasks.
+    Create your [custom automation](https://docs.docksal.io/fin/custom-commands/) in Bash, PHP, or Node to spin up your project anywhere where Docksal is with a single command, or automate routine tasks.

 - Best in class filesystem performance